Home

 Country Style Decorating:

-Even if all you can see from the windows is a modern Western city skyline - you can still create a ‘country-life’ feel for your home.
+... with crisp angles, glistening chrome appliances, wall-to-wall carpet, and a glossy entertainment center that is the envy of the neighborhood ... and all you can see from the windows is a city skyline - you can still create a 'country' feel for your home.
+Here's how:

 Country Style Decorating